 In summary, we feel that the simple convolutional model is likely to linger on indefinitely as the standard model for performing probabilistic or stochastic inversion.
 It is then crucially important to ensure that inversions are run with wavelets and noise parameters optimally derived from well data, checkshot information and the same seismic information.
-There is then a considerable need for quality software for performing well-ties using a full probabilistic model for the wavelet coefficients, span, time-to-depth parameters, and other related parameters that may be required for inversion or other quantitative interpretations.
+There is then a considerable need for quality software for performing well-ties using a full probabilistic model for the wavelet coefficients, span, time to depth parameters, and other related parameters that may be required for inversion or other quantitative interpretations.

 We present just such a model and its software implementation details in this paper.
 Section 2 presents the Bayesian model specification, and suitable choices for the priors.
-The forward model, likelihoods and selection of algorithms is discussed in Section 3, with the final posterior distribution described in Section 4.
-Questions of statistical significance are addressed in Section 5.
-Details about the code and input/output data forms are discussed in Section 6, but most detail is relegated to the electronic appendices 2 and 3 (see Appendix A).
-A variety of examples are presented in Section 7, and some final conclusions are then offered in Section 8.
+The forward model, likelihoods and selection of algorithms is discussed in section 3, with the final posterior distribution described in section 4.
+Questions of statistical significance are addressed in section 5.
+Details about the code and input/output data forms are discussed in section 6, but most detail is relegated to the electronic appendices 2 and 3.
+A variety of examples are presented in section 7, and some final conclusions are then offered in section 8.

-2. Problem definition
+2 Problem Definition

-2.1.
-Preliminaries
+2.1 Preliminaries

-The wavelet extraction problem is primarily one of estimating a wavelet from well-log data, imaged seismic data, and a time-to-depth relation that approximately maps the well-log onto the seismic data in time.
+The wavelet extraction problem is primarily one of estimating a wavelet from well log data, imaged seismic data, and a time-to-depth relation that approximately maps the well-log onto the seismic data in time.
 We will use the following forward model in the problem, with notation and motivations developed in the remainder of this section.
-The observed seismic S{obs} is a convolution of the reflectivity r with a wavelet w plus noise e_n taking into account any lateral positioning $(\Delta x, \Delta y)$ and registration error Δt_R of the seismic data with respect to the well coordinates.
-The well-log data are mapped onto the time axis using time-to-depth parameters τ .
+The observed seismic \mathbf{S}{obs} is a convolution of the reflectivity \mathbf{r} with a wavelet \mathbf{w} plus noise $\mathbf{e}{\mathbf{n}}$ taking into account any lateral positioning $(\Delta x, \Delta y)$ and registration error Δt_R of the seismic data with respect to the well coordinates.
+The well log data is mapped onto the time axis using time-to-depth parameters τ .

-$$S{obs}(x + \Delta x, y + \Delta y, t + \Delta t_R)$$

-= $\mathbf{r}(x, y, t | \mathbf{\tau}) \mathbf{w} + \mathbf{e}n,$ (1)
+$$\mathbf{S}{\text{obs}}(x + \Delta x, y + \Delta y, t + \Delta t_R) = \mathbf{r}(x, y, t | \boldsymbol{\tau}) \mathbf{w} + \mathbf{e}{\mathbf{n}}, \tag{1}$$

 A few remarks about the various terms of this equation are required.
-The imaged seismic data S{obs} are likely to have been processed to a particular (often zero) phase, which involves estimation of the actual source signature (gleaned from seafloor or salt-top reflections, or perhaps even explicit modeling of the physics of the impulsive source), and a subsequent removal of this by deconvolution and bandpass filtering.
-The processed data are then characterized by an 'effective' wavelet, which is usually more compact and symmetrical than the actual source signature.
-This processing clearly depends on the early time source signature, so subsequent dispersion and characteristics of the amplitude gain control (and possible inverse-Q filtering) may also make the 'effective' wavelet at longer times rather different than the fixed wavelet established by the processing.
+The imaged seismic data \mathbf{S}{obs} is likely to have been processed to a particular (often zero) phase, which involves estimation of the actual source signature (gleaned from seafloor or salt-top reflections, or perhaps even explicit modeling of the physics of the impulsive source), and a subsequent removal of this by deconvolution and bandpass filtering.
+The processed data is then characterized by an 'effective' wavelet, which is usually more compact and symmetrical than the actual source signature.
+This processing clearly depends on the early-time source signature, so subsequent dispersion and characteristics of the amplitude gain control (and possible inverse-Q filtering) may also make the 'effective' wavelet at longer times rather different than the fixed wavelet established by the processing.
 Since the wavelet appropriate for inversion work will be that applicable to a time window centered on the inversion target, it may be very different in frequency content, phase and amplitude from that applicable to earlier times.
 Thus, we begin with the assumption that the user has relatively weak prejudices about the wavelet shape, and any more definite knowledge can be integrated into the well-tie problem at a later stage via appropriate prior terms.